annebrown/content-data/content/protocols/HTTP/index.md

 ---
 title: HTTP
-description: Web Development Notes
+description: Hypertext Transfer Protocol
 ---

-Internet
+## Description

+Internet:
-- global, dynamic network of computers that communicate according to standards and SLAs
+Global, dynamic network of computers that communicate according to protocols, standards, recommendations, SLAs, politics and other influences

-HTTP

-- Hypertext Transfer Protocol
+HTTP:

+Rules governing how data is transmitted over the internet

+## Deets

 - one of many sets of standards recommending how Internet computers should communicate
 - Client-server model
 - Request-response cycle